Barandis/kessel/src/docs/parsers/label.md

 #### Parameters

-* `p` The parser to apply.
+* `p`: The parser to apply.
 If it does not consume any input, its error message will be changed.
-* `msg` The error message for when `p` does not consume input.
+* `msg`: The error message for when `p` does not consume input.

 #### Success